 It was great that you were the first one who told me she was a bad ambassador because I agree with you 100%.

-Her attitude towards me was far from the best that she admired the previous president.
+Her attitude towards me was far from the best as she admired the previous president.

-She was honest side and she would not accept me as a new president.
+She was on his side and she would not accept me as a new president.

-The reason Trump got rid of that ambassador, because he was she was causing a problem with an ally, not because it was politics.
+The reason Trump got rid of that ambassador because she was causing a problem with an ally, not because it was politics.

 Two things that are vindicated in this transcript.